 Coffee grounds have a pH close to 7.0 (neutral), so they will not have much effect on soil pH.
 For example, if your soil pH is 6.5 and you want to lower it to 5.0, do not add coffee grounds!
 They will likely increase your pH slightly from this point, moving you in the wrong direction!

 You can still add coffee grounds to your compost pile.
 However, you might not drink enough coffee to make much compost this way.

 You can always go to a diner or coffee shop and ask them if you can take a few buckets of used coffee grounds for your garden.
 They might even pay you to haul it away in large amounts!

 Vinegar mixed with water will certainly lower the pH of your soil.
 However, it will do so quite rapidly, potentially harming or killing any plants that are already in your garden.

 Even worse, vinegar will kill off beneficial bacteria in the soil.
 Vinegar is a good antimicrobial agent, which is why it is often used for cleaning.

 Leave the vinegar for cooking or cleaning.
 Try one of the soil additives mentioned earlier if you need to make your soil more acidic.

 Like most myths, there is a grain of truth that started this pearl of a myth.
 Pine needles do have a low pH (3.2 to 3.8), but you would need a huge quantity to have any measurable effect on soil pH.

-However, pine trees do prefer acidic soil, much like blueberries, azaleas, or other acid-loving plants.
+However, pine trees do prefer acidic soil (much like blueberries, azaleas, and other acid-loving plants).
 If you are trying to decide where to plant acid-loving plants, put them near pine trees!

 Thus, the nature of the myth: correlation does not imply causation.
 Pine needles do not make the soil acidic; rather, pine trees tend to grow in soil that is already acidic to begin with.